 Website “Cookies” Notice and Disclosure Statement

 This Cookies Notice and Disclosure Statement (“Notice”) is provided by Zovio, a leader in education technology services.
-The Notice also applies to our affiliated academic organizations, namely Ashford University, Fullstack Academy, Inc.(including the, Grace Hopper Program), [email protected] and Tutorme.
+The Notice also applies to our affiliated academic organizations, namely the University of Arizona Global Campus, and Fullstack Academy, Inc.(including the, Grace Hopper Program).

 What are cookies?